cloud-gov/cg-dashboard/CONTRIBUTING.md

 - Store specs should not use action creators, instead they should dispatch actions directly.

 ## Performance

-Adding performance tracking and metrics is currently a TODO.
-Here are some items in consideration:
-- What metrics should be tracked? ie: page load, speed index, custom events, number of requests, total request size, etc.
-- When should performance be measured? ie: on staging site, locally during test runs.
-- How should performance be measured? ie: with what tools
-- What should performance budgets for decided metrics be? ie: faster then 1000 for speed index, faster then 1s for certain custom event, total request size below 2mb.
-- How should performance metrics and budgets be incorporated into workflow?
-Going over a budget requires re-implementation, or issue.
-- Any library added that's total file size is above 25kb should be evaluated for performance affect.
+Performance, as in speed of the site as perceived to users, has been briefly researched and tracked.
+The main web performance metrics tracked are [Speed Index](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index), [input latency](https://developers.google.com/web/tools/lighthouse/audits/estimated-input-latency), [time to interactive](https://developers.google.com/web/tools/lighthouse/audits/time-to-interactive), total page weight, and number of DOM nodes.
+These metrics were tracked for five comparison sites for cloud.gov and documented in a [google sheet, GSA only](https://docs.google.com/spreadsheets/d/1SuGQv5o75n6bkZaQNzL-cjkR2WTDvGuQJlFtPuUGNfM/edit#gid=0).
+These comparison stats were used to determine performance goals (ideal numbers to reach over time) and budgets (limits placed on the team to stop performance from degrading).
+Performance is tracked as part of the CI build process, and the build fails if performance goes over the budgets.
+Any library added that's total file size is above 25kb should be evaluated for performance affect.

 ## Onboarding checklist
-Complete the [onboarding tasks](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) for the whole cloud.gov team and for the Navigator theme.
+Complete the [onboarding tasks](https://github.com/18F/cg-product/blob/master/OnboardingChecklist.md) for the whole cloud.gov team and for the Customer theme.

 ## Public domain